-Once retired, in the late 1990's he began transforming a meadow-like area near his house into a Champ des attractions, adding various self-constructed items, which are characterized by being able to make movements.
+Once retired, in the late 1990's he began transforming a meadow-like area near his house into a Champ des attractions, adding various self-constructed items with the common characteristic that they can make movements.

 In french such creations are designated as automates, a term that refers to a device mimicking the movements of a living being.
 In the terminology of this blog they could be designated as animated creations.

-In his early years a cycling enthusiast, Chapet has made various creations in which old bikes have been processed, as in the picture below.
+A cycling enthusiast in his youth, Chapet has made various creations in which old bikes have been processed, as in the picture below.

-But Chapet's attention is also paid to local and regional major events, such as the expected opening in 2017 of a high speed train link from Paris to Saint Malo. a train à grande vitesse (TGV).
+But Chapet also pays attention to local and regional major events, such as the expected opening in 2017 of a high speed train link from Paris to Saint Malo. a train à grande vitesse (TGV).

 Maybe that's why the regional train from Saint Malo to Cancale -pictured below- has the abbrevation TPV (train à petite vitesse ?).